 purpose in enacting St. 1982, c.
 107, and would be inconsistent

 with the Commission's obligation to give G. L. c.
 268A a workable

 However, we have not, until now, addressed the issue of

 whether the selectman's exemption or its subsequent analogues would

-prohibit an incumbent selectman, town councillor, or city
+prohibit an incumbent selectman, town councilor, or city

 municipal employee position to another position within the same